rlee287/Halite-II-Gym/README.md

+### If you are looking for a Halite III gym, please see https://github.com/rlee287/Halite-III-Bot-Comparator.

 # Halite II Gym

 This is an improved version of the gym that ships with the hlt client tool.
 This tool does not have a dependency on the `zstd` module.